Handling Context Compaction

 A Codex agent resuming after a thread compaction — re-opening the relevant skill body, inspecting the actual diff, and only then closing the task.

-If the agent cannot inspect the diff meaningfully after context loss, the right move is to report an incomplete handoff — not to fill in the gap with plausible text.
+If the agent cannot inspect the diff meaningfully after context loss, the right move is to report an incomplete handoff — not to fill the gap with plausible text.

 The completion pass